SatishDivvi/System-Monitor/README.md

 ### Introduction:

-System Monitor is a C++ based Process Monitor which stores system resources and processes metadata and displays information on the screen.
+System Monitor is a C++ based Process Monitor which stores system resources and processes metadata and displays information on the screen very much like [**htop - An Intereactive Process Viewer**](https://hisham.hm/htop/).

 ### Installation: